Kabbalah: Tzimtzum, Shevirah and Tikkun

-According to interpretations of Luria, the catastrophe stemmed from the "unwillingness" of the residue imprint after the Tzimtzum to relate to the new vitality that began creation.
-The process was arranged to shed and harmonise the Divine Infinity with the latent potential of evil.
-The creation of Adam would have redeemed existence, but his sin caused new shevirah of Divine vitality, requiring the Giving of the Torah to begin Messianic rectification.
-Historical and individual history becomes the narrative of reclaiming exiled Divine sparks.
+According to the interpretations of Isaac Luria, the catastrophe originated in the unwillingness of the residual imprint left by the tzimtzum to integrate with the new vitality that initiated creation.
+The process was arranged to harmonize the Divine with the latent potential of evil.
+The creation of Adam was intended to redeem existence, but his transgression precipitated a renewed shevirah of divine vitality, thereby requiring the giving of the Torah to inaugurate messianic rectification.
+Historical and individual narratives thus became the ongoing account of reclaiming exiled divine sparks.